-The Company seeks to provide capital growth greater than CPI +4% over the long term (being a rolling 5 year period).
+The Company seeks to achieve capital growth over the long term (being at least 7 years).

 Please refer to the latest EMT or KIID for the Synthetic Risk Reward Indicator (SRRI).

 If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.